hclivess/sshauto/README.md

 # sshauto
-Automate SSH connections, send bulk commands to multiple servers without having to log in to them individually.
+Automate repetitive and tideous SSH tasks, send bulk commands to multiple terminals without having to log in to them individually.

 Create `secret.json` from `secret_demo.json` and adjust settings.
 If you don't want to store plaintext passwords, enter `"ask"` as your password to be asked during the procedure.
 If you want to use one password for all servers, enter `"askonce"` instead.
 The script sorts servers from top to bottom, so you can organize around `"askonce"` and still have passwords and `"ask"` trigger ahead of it.